MicrosoftLearning/AI-102-AIEngineer/Instructions/08-translate-speech.md

     > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.

-## Provision a Cognitive Services resource
+## Provision an Azure AI Services resource

-If you don't already have on in your subscription, you'll need to provision a **Cognitive Services** resource.
+If you don't already have on in your subscription, you'll need to provision an **Azure AI Services** resource.

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
-2. Select the **&#65291;Create a resource** button, search for *cognitive services*, and create a **Cognitive Services** resource with the following settings:
+2. In the top search bar, search for *Azure AI services*, select **Azure AI Services**, and create a resource with the following settings:
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Choose or create a resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*
     - **Region**: *Choose any available region*